laminlabs/lamin-blog/docs/arc-virtual-cell-atlas-blog.md

 db: https://lamin.ai/laminlabs/arc-virtual-cell-atlas
 ---

-The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) brings together two large scRNA-seq resources—[scBaseCount](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/scBaseCount) and [Tahoe-100M](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/tahoe-100M)—hosted on Google Cloud ([`gs://arc-institute-virtual-cell-atlas`](https://github.com/ArcInstitute/arc-virtual-cell-atlas))[^youngblut25][^zhang25].
-Arc documents how to access the files in their [GitHub tutorials](https://github.com/ArcInstitute/arc-virtual-cell-atlas) (Python notebooks under each dataset folder).
+The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) combines [scBaseCount](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/scBaseCount) and [Tahoe-100M](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/tahoe-100M)—roughly 300,000 files and on the order of 1.4 billion cells[^youngblut25][^zhang25].
+Arc hosts the data on Google Cloud ([`gs://arc-institute-virtual-cell-atlas`](https://github.com/ArcInstitute/arc-virtual-cell-atlas)) and documents access in [GitHub tutorials](https://github.com/ArcInstitute/arc-virtual-cell-atlas) under each dataset folder.

-On [LaminHub](https://lamin.ai/laminlabs/arc-virtual-cell-atlas) we catalog the same files: we **do not copy or rewrite** the upstream `.h5ad` or parquet objects on GCS.
-We **register** them as LaminDB **artifacts** (pointers to the original paths) and **annotate** them with metadata from the source so you can search and filter before download.
+On [LaminHub](https://lamin.ai/laminlabs/arc-virtual-cell-atlas) we catalog the same objects: we **do not copy or rewrite** upstream `.h5ad` or parquet files.
+We **register** them as LaminDB **artifacts** (pointers to the original GCS paths) and **annotate** them so you can search and filter before download.

 ```{note}